How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 2) Wrap First

-Always size gloves with wraps on — they add volume and change the fit.
+Always size gloves with wraps on.
+They add volume and change the fit significantly.

-You should make a full fist without resistance.
-No numbness, no pressure hotspots.
+You should be able to make a full fist without massive resistance.
+No numbness allowed.

 New to wraps?
 They are essential joint support.
 Learn step-by-step: Hand Wrapping Guide.

-Comfort, protection, and lifespan come from two things: the outer shell material and the padding system.
-Here’s what to look for.
+Comfort and lifespan come from the outer shell and padding system.

 Outer Shell: Leather vs. Synthetic